 - Internet connection is working properly

-The detected Linux Distribution is: Ubuntu 16.04.1 LTS
+The detected Linux Distribution is: Debian GNU/Linux 9 (stretch)

 Is this correct? (y/n)

-At this point, the installation process checks your distribution to detect if the installed OS is compatible with the script, in my case, it will detect Ubuntu 16.04.1 LTS.
+At this point, the installation process checks your distribution to detect if the installed OS is compatible with the script, in my case it will detect Debian 9 Stretch.

 If it's correct for you press 'y', and now you'll be asked some question before the automated install process will start.
 If you don't know the answer to a question then choose the default by just hitting enter.

-- You will be asked for the MySql password
+- You will be asked for MySql password

-- Next, you have to choose between Apache and Nginx
+- Next you had to choose between Apache and Nginx

-- Next, you will be asked for the PHPMyAdmin installation
+- Next you will be asked for PHPMyAdmin installation

-- Next, you have to choose to update virus definition (recommend to say yes)
+- Next you had to choose to update virus definition (recommend to say yes)

-- Next, you have to choose to enable or not quota (recommend to say yes)
+- Next you had to choose to enable or not quota (recommend to say yes)

-- The last thing at this chapter is standard or expert mode installation
+- The last thing at this chapter is standard o expert mode installation

-So we choose standard mode installation, the fastest and most easy way to install ISPConfig in a single server setup with all features enabled.
+So we choose standard mode installation, the fastest and most easy way to install ISPConfig in a single server setup with all feature enabled.